Best Places to Live in Tennessee: Top 7 Tennessee Cities

 Chattanooga

-Heading southeast from Downtown Nashville, we arrive in Chattanooga, the scenic city along the Tennessee River in the foothills of the Great Smoky Mountains.
-Chattanooga’s picturesque landscape offers an abundance of wildlife along the Tennessee River, Nickajack Lake, and Chickamauga Lake.
-The city is a hub of convenience and local culture, with vibrant neighborhoods like Downtown, North Shore, and Hixson offering a blend of urban living and outdoor adventures.
+Heading 130 miles southeast of Downtown Nashville, we arrive in Chattanooga, the scenic city on the Tennessee River in the foothills of the Great Smoky Mountains.
+Chattanooga's picturesque landscape offers an abundance of wildlife along the Tennessee River, Nickajack Lake, and Chickamauga Lake.

 Chattanooga's Housing Highlights

-Chattanooga’s housing market is a reflection of the city’s natural beauty and vibrant downtown area.
-The average home value in Chattanooga has increased over the past year, signaling a strong and growing housing market.
-Homes are typically priced from the mid-$100s to around $2 million, but their median listing price in the low $300s translates to abundant, affordable options.
+Chattanooga's housing market reflects the city's natural beauty and vibrant downtown area.
+Although the average home value has increased to around $300,000, it's still one of the cheapest cities in Tennessee.
+Homes are typically priced from the mid-$100s to around $2 million, and the median listing price translates to abundant, affordable options.

 Living the Good Life by the Water